Our Valued Staff

 Mark Press is a New York licensed funeral director and embalmer for Libby Funeral & Cremation Services.
 Mark graduated from American Academy McAllister Institute of Funeral Services in New York, N.Y. and has been in the profession since 2014.
 Mark is originally from Orange County, N.Y. and after obtaining his license he moved to Florida to be closer to his family.
 After 2 years he decided to move back home and now resides in Rockland County.
 Mark has always enjoyed helping others and considers serving each and every family in their greatest time of need a tremendous honor and privilege.

 Melissa Gudino is a Licensed Funeral Director and Embalmer at Libby Funeral & Cremation Services.
 Melissa Graduated and received her degree in mortuary science at Cypress College in 2013.
 After graduating she took some time to travel and have new experiences and moved from Southern California, where she was born and raised, to New Orleans.
 She moved back to California and completed her apprenticeship for licensure in 2017 and currently holds an embalming license and Funeral Directors license in the state of California.
-She is currently a resident of the Bronx and beginning her residency here with us to fulfill her goal of acquiring a Funeral Director’s license in the state of New York.
+She is a resident of the Bronx and now a licensed Funeral Director in the state of New York.

 Roy Watkins was born and raised in London, England, where he received a degree in Electronic Engineering.
 He has lived in the Westchester/Putnam area since moving to the United States in 1972.
 He started working on a part time basis with the funeral industry in 1977 leading to a full time position with Libby in 2006.
 Families appreciate Roy’s courtesy and professionalism during calling hours and services.